How to Fix ‘Steam Auth Timeout’ Error in Rust?

 If the ‘Steam Auth Timeout‘ error persists even after exiting all Beta channels, move to the next potential fix.

-3. Verifying the Integrity of Game Files
+3. Verify the Integrity of Game Files

 Verifying the integrity of game files is a process that checks for any missing or corrupted files within your game’s installation.
 The Steam client compares your local game files to the latest versions stored on Steam’s servers and automatically replaces any faulty or incomplete files with the correct versions.